Integrated Acute Care Lays the Groundwork for Sepsis Bundle Compliance

 The incumbent model of care used different specialty physician groups to staff disparate departments and struggled to execute on initiatives which required this level of coordination.
 Without a single, responsible team taking ownership, the program was much more likely to fail.
 Hospitals needed to align care across multiple teams to ensure compliance and patient success.

 Though no reliable statistics existed for nationwide compliance with the bundle, anecdotally it appeared to be very low, in the range of 30-40%.
 This reflected a challenging environment for hospitals and health systems as well as a need for better coordination of care.

 At the time, there were more than one million cases of sepsis per year, according to the National Institute of General Medical Services.
 That same study estimated that between 28 and 50 percent of those people died, more than deaths from prostate cancer, breast cancer and AIDS combined.
 Therefore, an effective response to sepsis was essential for improving population health and lowering mortality rates.

-US Acute Care Solutions’ (USACS) Integrated Acute Care model provides a unique avenue to supply a necessary element to the success of any sepsis bundle compliance program: a united team that takes ownership over the process, and is held accountable for its success.
+Integrated Acute Care from US Acute Care Solutions (USACS) provided a unique avenue to supply a necessary element to the success of any sepsis bundle compliance program: a united team that took ownership over the process and was held accountable for its success.

-- Changing the sepsis order set and educating staff to ensure proper anti-biotic selection in order to meet the bundle metric. o Creating a set guideline for proper dosing of fluid resuscitation.
+- Changing the sepsis order set and educating staff to ensure proper antibiotic selection in order to meet the bundle metrics.